SPARK-inc/SPCRJointDynamicsUE4/README.md

 ## Advance Preparation
 ![](./image/SPCRNodeSetup.png)

-The plugin is developed to work with an animation blueprint graph, you can search the SPCRJointDynamics node in the blueprint node search box and add it to the animation blueprint graph.
+The plugin is developed to work with an animation blueprint graph, you can search the SPCRJointDynamics node in the animation blueprint node search box to add it.
 And once all the parameters are set, connect the node to the Output Pose node to run the simulation.

 ## How to use
 Basic bone setup